Associate Professor (2006 )

 My first book Changing Homelands: Hindu Politics and the Partition of India (Harvard and Permanent Black, 2011) traces the politics of Punjabi Hindus in the first half of the twentieth century.
 A religiously defined minority in undivided Punjab, these Hindus aligned themselves with Punjabi Muslims and Sikhs during various critical anti-colonial national movements.
 But almost simultaneously they inched eastward, towards the rest of Hindu-majority India, styling themselves 'communalists' and their politics 'communal'.
 I study their politics, mark their particular motivations, and account for the suddenness with which Partition and Partition violence struck - both in history and in memory.
 I also raise and answer the critical question: was Partition inevitable?

-My new project, Secularism, Autonomy, Internationalization: The Multiple Pasts of Indian Higher Education, explores how deliberations over the place of secularism in the wake of India's Partition, the promise of autonomy for diverse states from a newly created center, and moves toward internationalization at the height of the Cold War, were reflected in attempts to transform India's higher education and thereby create a new citizenry.
+My second book-length project, Secularism, Autonomy, Internationalization: The Multiple Pasts of Indian Higher Education, explores how deliberations over the place of secularism in the wake of India's Partition, the promise of autonomy for diverse states from a newly created center, and moves toward internationalization at the height of the Cold War, were reflected in attempts to transform India's higher education and thereby create a new citizenry.
 Using newly available records from various ministries, select university archives, parliamentary debates, private papers, newspapers and interviews, I will connect critical debates on religious education, the medium of instruction in a linguistically diverse nation, and the desire to remain non-aligned with the compulsion to create a nationally integrated, self-sufficient, and suitably decolonized citizenry.
 These debates are also important for the light they throw on the nature of the Indian government and state.